Donearm/Scientia/content/hobbies/Malazan.md

     * The dragons claim that Shadowthrone is not sitting on the true Throne of Shadow
     * The Elder Gods are not of one world, and were present as elemental forces before Darkness and Light
 * `pg 95`: Edgewalker tells Cotillion that he can consider him an elemental force
+* `pg 146`: Mebra believes Heboric to possess the power to destroy the world